Brazilian grabs massive snapper off Mahia

 Gutted, cleaned and weighed again, the snapper's first fillet was in the pan by midnight back at the digs where he was staying for the week while working in the area.

-For Zanelatto, it was yet another beach, and some time spend fishing by SH2, or, as he says "living the dream".
+For Zanelatto, it was yet another beach, and some time to spend fishing by SH2, or, as he says, "living the dream".

-It was only after satisfying their culinary needs that friends started fishing the internet for tales of great snapper catches around the globe, and ultimately deciding it was worth telling the world.
+It was only after satisfying the culinary needs that friends got him fishing the internet for tales of great snapper catches around the globe, and ultimately deciding it was worth telling the world.

 Searches of Google and NZME files revealed it's well short of the acknowledged world record of 17.2kg.